Skip to main content

 Employing robust cybersecurity software is a crucial step in protecting healthcare systems from evolving cyber threats.
 Such healthcare data security solutions can help you automate security tasks, monitor user activity, manage access to critical data, and provide real-time alerts for potential security incidents.
 And this is where Syteca can make a significant impact.

-- Robust identity management.
-Employ two-factor authentication to verify user identities.
-Implement secondary authentication to distinguish the activity of users of shared accounts.
+• Authenticate users securely.
+Verify user identities with two-factor authentication and use secondary authentication to distinguish the activity of different users under shared accounts.

-- Advanced user session monitoring.
-Get real-time oversight over how users handle your sensitive data.
-A YouTube-like player provides a live session view and multilayer metadata of user activities including keystrokes typed, URLs visited, and specific applications launched.
+• Monitor user sessions.
+Get real-time oversight on how users handle your sensitive data.
+Our YouTube-like player provides on-screen viewing and multilayer metadata of user activity, including keystrokes typed, URLs visited, and specific applications launched.

-- Reliable investigation tool.
-Export detailed user activity reports and recorded sessions in a forensic format for investigation purposes.
+• Enable deep investigation.
+Export detailed user activity reports and recorded sessions in a forensic format for conducting investigations.
 Any evidence collected is tamper-proof and can be used to support legal inquiries without the risk of alteration.

 The growing threat of cyberattacks, coupled with strict regulatory requirements, makes data security paramount for healthcare organizations of all sizes.
-By implementing a holistic data security strategy, healthcare organizations can protect patient data, maintain compliance, and safeguard their reputation.
+By implementing a holistic data security strategy, you can protect patient data, maintain compliance, and safeguard your reputation.

-Syteca’s powerful privileged access management, user activity monitoring, and incident response capabilities can help you build a multi-layered defense, protect sensitive data, and meet the requirements of relevant laws, standards, and regulations.
+True data protection cannot be achieved without dedicated cybersecurity software.
+Consider Syteca your key partner in enabling organizational security and a powerful tool for ensuring sensitive data privacy.
+Equipped with privileged access management, user activity monitoring, and incident investigation capabilities, Syteca can help you build a multi-layered defense, protect data, and meet the requirements of relevant laws, standards, and regulations.

 Want to try Syteca?
 Request access